kahnu044/menu-by-user-roles/readme.txt

 === Menu By User Roles ===
 Contributors: kahnu044
-Tags: menu, user roles, visibility, authentication Requires at least: 4.0
+Tags: menu, user roles, access control, navigation, role-based menus,site navigation, menu visibility Requires at least: 4.0
 Requires PHP: 7.0
 Tested up to: 6.4.1
-Stable tag: 1.0.0
+Stable tag: 1.0.1
 License: GPL2+
 License URI: https://www.gnu.org/licenses/old-licenses/gpl-2.0.html

 == Description ==

-Custom Menu User Roles is a WordPress plugin that allows you to control the visibility of menu items based on user roles.
+Menu By User Roles is a WordPress plugin that allows you to control the visibility of menu items based on user roles.
 You can assign specific user roles to each menu item, ensuring that only users with those roles can see and access the corresponding links.

 For more information and usage instructions, visit the [GitHub Repository](https://github.com/kahnu044/menu-by-user-roles).